 An Optional Pectin Trick

-A couple years ago, when I was making batch after batch of this marmalade in anticipation of starting a cottage food business, I cooked up a subtle trick using Pomona’s Pectin that makes the set a shoo-in without compromising the texture.
+A couple years ago, when I was making batch after batch of Meyer Lemon Marmalade in anticipation of starting a cottage food business, I cooked up a subtle trick using Pomona’s Pectin that makes the set a shoo-in without compromising the texture.
 That means you get to skip the sometimes protracted testing and nail-biting part.
 It also reduces the overall amount of sugar in the recipe.
 If you want to try it, here’s what to do.

 - Get yourself some Pomona’s Pectin.

 - Reduce the total amount of sugar in the recipe to 5 3/4 cups.